 - The size of the website (number of pages etc.)

 - The functional requirements (think eCommerce, booking forms, etc.)

 - The size of your team working on the project

 These and other factors will affect what level of investment is needed in your website.

 We work for our clients in two different ways:

 - We provide a fixed-cost proposal to a fixed spec

 - We work on the clock (mainly for smaller projects and ad-hoc work)

-This means that we can work on small projects such as a 10-page website for a start-up all the way up to larger 500+ page projects for established businesses.
+This means we can work on small projects such as a 10-page website for a start-up and larger 500+ page projects for established businesses.